 Henley & Partners is the global leader in residence and citizenship planning.
 Each year, hundreds of wealthy individuals, families and their advisors rely on our expertise and experience in this area.

-Jacopo Zamboni - Manager, client advisor
+Jacopo Zamboni - Director, Zurich Office

 Jacopo Zamboni is a manager and client advisor at Henley & Partners Switzerland AG.
 He provides advice on residence and citizenship planning to private banks, family offices and lawyers, throughout Switzerland and Luxembourg.
-Prior to joining Henley & Partners, Zamboni worked for a Swiss insurance company where he advised multinationals on the ways to protect their mobile employees, as well as managing relationships with Swiss private banks that required tailor-made insurance solutions for high net worth individuals.
+Prior to joining Henley & Partners, MrZamboni worked for a Swiss insurance company where he advised multinationals on the ways to protect their mobile employees, as well as managing relationships with Swiss private banks that required tailor-made insurance solutions for high net worth individuals.